1935 Speedway National League

 The 1935 National League Division One was the seventh season of motorcycle speedway in Great Britain.

 Summary

+Walthamstow Wolves relocated to Hackney Wick Stadium at the end of the 1934 season and started 1935 as the Hackney Wick Wolves.
+Walthamstow had been subject to resident complaints.

-Walthamstow relocated to Hackney Wick Wolves.
-Plymouth Devils and Birmingham dropped out so there were only 7 teams, 6 of which were located in London.
+Plymouth Tigers and Birmingham dropped out so there were only 7 teams, 6 of which were located in London.
 Bluey Wilkinson of West Ham Hammers topped the rider averages.

 The only non-London club, Belle Vue Aces, won their third consecutive national title and Knockout Cup and second treble after winning the A.C.U Cup.

 British champion Tom Farndon of the New Cross Lambs was fatally injured in a scratch race at New Cross Stadium, on 28 August.
 He was involved in a crash with Ron Johnson, who clipped the safety fence and fell causing Farndon to crash into Johnson's bike.
 Farndon suffered a fractured skull and spine injury and was unconscious when he was transferred to the Miller General Hospital in Greenwich.
 He died two days later on 30 August.